 I just found out that I'm 6 weeks pregnant.
 Do I need to get the flu vaccine or will it affect my pregnancy? – Eliza*

-are thinking about getting pregnant
+is thinking about getting pregnant

 recently gave birth

-are breastfeeding during flu season
+is breastfeeding during flu season

-Pregnancy leads to changes in a woman's body.
+Pregnancy leads to changes in the body.
 The immune system becomes a bit weaker.
 That makes it easier for pregnant women to catch any bug that's going around.
 And changes in how the heart and lungs work during pregnancy make it more likely that the flu will turn into a more serious problem, like pneumonia.

 Studies have shown that the flu shot is safe during pregnancy.
 The flu vaccine also is available as a nasal spray, but it's not recommended for pregnant women.

 If you get flu-like symptoms before or after you've been vaccinated, call your doctor right away.
 Pregnant women who catch the flu may need to take antiviral medicine to lower the chances of developing other health problems.